What is the Grasonville Volunteer Fire Department (GVFD) about?

 What are the Physical/Medical Conditions that I must meet?

 Firefighting (including rescue work) can be spontaneously physically demanding covering short or prolonged periods.
-While there currently is no required physical or agility test to become or remain a firefighter, those participating at fire/rescue scenes, training exercises, drills, and performing other non-emergency duties, should be physically fit to the degree that they are able to perform the tasks necessary to accomplish the demands without creating a considerable life safety burden to fellow members or the public to which we serve.
+Those participating at fire/rescue scenes, training exercises, drills, and performing other non-emergency duties, should be physically fit to the degree that they are able to perform the tasks necessary to accomplish the demands without creating a considerable life safety burden to fellow members or the public to which we serve.

 What are the Membership Requirements?

-- Meet with and discuss the application with a membership committee member
+- Meet with and discuss the application with the membership committee

 - Successfully pass a Criminal Background Check (Felonies and select misdemeanors may be ground for application rejection)